rundeck/rundeck/docs/en/developer/03-step-plugins.md

     throws NodeStepException;
 ~~~~~~~

-Your implementation should return a `GeneratedScript` object.
+Your implementation should return a [GeneratedScript](../javadoc/com/dtolabs/rundeck/plugins/step/GeneratedScript.html) object.
 You can make use of the
-`com.dtolabs.rundeck.plugins.step.GeneratedScriptBuilder` class to generate the appropriate return type using these
+[GeneratedScriptBuilder](../javadoc/com/dtolabs/rundeck/plugins/step/GeneratedScriptBuilder.html) class to generate the appropriate return type using these
 two factory methods:

 ~~~~~~ {.java}